 ★ Lunch plenty of snacks in a cooler or lunch box

 ★ Hat- adequate to protect from sun.

 ★ Long sleeve SPF or swim rash guard top.
 Dress or send adequate clothing with your child for the daily weather.
 Remember sailors are

-outside almost all day.
+outside all day.

 SAILOR DROP OFF AND PICK UP PROCEDURE: